 The following table highlights most of the standard, supported software usable in the UVA Health System Library.
 Many times new computers come packaged with all the software you will need.
 But if you need to purchase software we'll be able to help you better if you choose one of the packages below.

 We require that all students install Symantec Endpoint Protection, which is available at no charge from UVA.

 1Software is available free of charge to all UVA students, faculty, and staff.
 ITS's Software Central Download site.

 Do I have to buy Microsoft Office?

-Faculty frequently distribute documents as Microsoft Word and PowerPoint files, so you will need a way to open or view these files.
-You can either purchase Microsoft Office for $15 at Cavalier Computers, or use free alternatives to MS Office.
+Faculty frequently distribute documents as Microsoft Word, Excel and PowerPoint files, so you will need a way to open or view these files.
+Cavalier Computers makes this very affordable by offering one copy of Microsoft Office to each student for $15 (Windows and Mac).

 There are many places to get good deals on computer equipment and software including mail order, direct from the manufacturers, computer "superstores," and local retail outlets.
 When checking prices, be sure to contact Cavalier Computers, a division of the University of Virginia Bookstore, which offers educational discounts that meet or beat many prices available elsewhere.
 Cavalier Computers is located on the University grounds and offers the added convenience of packages designed specifically for medical students, plus local service.
 You can contact Cavalier Computers at (800) 759-4667, option 2, or visit their site at http://www.cavprogram.com to get information on their packages and order on-line.